Super Show-Down (2018): Preliminary matches

 In the sixth match, The Riott Squad (Ruby Riott, Liv Morgan, and Sarah Logan) faced Ronda Rousey and The Bella Twins (Nikki Bella and Brie Bella).
 The Riott Squad dominated the match until Rousey tagged herself in.
 In the climax, Morgan prevented Rousey from applying an armbar to Logan.
 As Logan and Morgan picked Rousey up, Rousey sent both of them to the mat and applied a double armbar on them, which caused both to submit to win the match.

-After that, Cedric Alexander defended the WWE Cruiserweight Championship against Buddy Murphy.
+After that, Cedric Alexander defended 205 Live's WWE Cruiserweight Championship against Buddy Murphy.
 Murphy went on the attack early and tried to finish the match quickly.
 Later, Alexander performed a Michinoku Driver and the Lumbar Check for a near-fall.
 In the climax, Murphy performed Murphy's Law on Alexander to win the title.

 Next, The Shield (Dean Ambrose, Seth Rollins, and Roman Reigns) fought Braun Strowman, Dolph Ziggler, and Drew McIntyre.
 The Shield tried to put Strowman through the announce table with a triple powerbomb, however, they were intercepted by Ziggler and McIntyre.
 In the end, as Reigns attempted to perform a superman punch on McIntyre, Reigns ended up accidentally hitting Ambrose.
 The Shield tried for the triple powerbomb on McIntyre, however, Strowman tackled them.
 In the climax, Ambrose performed Dirty Deeds on Ziggler to win the match.

 In the penultimate match, The Miz fought Daniel Bryan where the winner would become the number one contender for the WWE Championship.
 Miz performed a running knee on Bryan for a near-fall.
 As The Miz tried for the Skull-Crushing Finale, Bryan reversed it into a small package to win the match.
 Following this, it was announced that Bryan would receive his WWE Championship match against AJ Styles at Crown Jewel.

 Main event

 In the main event, The Undertaker (accompanied by Kane) faced Triple H (accompanied by Shawn Michaels).
 Before the match officially began, it was announced that the match stipulation was changed to a No Disqualification match.
-In the climax, as Undertaker had Michaels positioned for a Tombstone Piledriver, Triple H attacked Undertaker with a sledgehammer, Michaels performed Sweet Chin Music on Undertaker, and Triple H performed the Pedigree on Undertaker to win the match.
-After the match, Triple H and Michaels helped Undertaker to his feet.
+In the climax, as The Undertaker had Michaels positioned for a Tombstone Piledriver, Triple H attacked The Undertaker with a sledgehammer, Michaels performed Sweet Chin Music on The Undertaker, and Triple H performed the Pedigree on The Undertaker to win the match.
+After the match, Triple H and Michaels helped The Undertaker to his feet.
 Kane (who had been put through a table midway through the match) entered the ring and the four men showed mutual respect.
-However, as they began to depart, Undertaker and Kane attacked Triple H and Shawn Michaels and put Michaels through an announcer's table.
+However, as they began to depart, The Undertaker and Kane attacked Triple H and Shawn Michaels and put Michaels through an announcer's table.